Gemstones Episode 4.7: Pontius and Kelvin have their nards threatened, Teenjus meets the Devil, and Jordanians show their junk

 'But he says the most awful things to me."

 "That's the problem with siblings," Jesse says.
 "They know your weaknesses, and can fuck you right in the asshole with them."
-It wouldn't be the first thing that's been in Gideon's a-hole.
+It wouldn't be the first thing that's been in Gideon's asshole.
 Seriously, why has this guy never expressed any interest in men or women since Season 1?
-"Look at all the nasty things Kelvin says to me."

-Amber suggests that Jesse reconcile with his brother, to be a role model for Gideon and Pontius.
+Amber suggests that Jesse reconcile with his brother Kelvin, to be a role model for Gideon and Pontius.

-Cut to the freeway underpass where Pontius and his friends are skating, to the song lyrics "Suck my dick.
+Cut to the freeway underpass where Pontius and his friends are skating to the song "Suck my dick.
 Suck my motherf*king dick."
+Sure, no problem.
+Who wants to go first?

 But he takes a skateboard, steals a dude's sunglasses, and does some harsh shredding, proving himself an badass.
-Pontius is shocked.
-Dude, don't you remember the blackmail schme with Scotty?
+Pontius and the guys are shocked, and hug him.
+Dudes, don't you remember the blackmail schme with Scotty?
 The Cycle Ninjas?
 Smashing the militia compound?
+Gideon has always been a badass.

 This is why Gideon was terrible at preaching: he was trying to be a "good Christian boy."
 In every season, he is torn between Charleston and California, the life his family wants for him and the life he wants for himself.
 I can relate, having grown up with a constant litany of "job, house, wife, kids."
 Like Kelvin, he has now found a way to meet family expectations while being true to himself.